Alternative dispute resolution: India

-Alternative dispute resolution in India is not new and it was in existence even under the previous Arbitration Act of 1940.
-The Arbitration and Conciliation Act, 1996 has been enacted to accommodate the harmonization mandates of UNCITRAL Model.
-To streamline the Indian legal system, the traditional civil law known as Code of Civil Procedure, (CPC) 1908 has also been amended, and Section 89 has been introduced.
+Alternative dispute resolution in India is not new, and it was in existence even under the previous Arbitration Act of 1940.
+The Arbitration and Conciliation Act, 1996 has been enacted to accommodate the harmonization mandates of the UNCITRAL Model.
+To streamline the Indian legal system, the traditional civil law known as the Code of Civil Procedure, (CPC) 1908 has also been amended, and Section 89 has been introduced.
 Section 89(1) of CPC provides an option for the settlement of disputes outside the court.
 It provides that where it appears to the court that there exist elements that may be acceptable to the parties, the court may formulate the terms of a possible settlement and refer the same for arbitration, conciliation, mediation or judicial settlement.
 India has also enacted The Mediation Act, 2023 to provide for the law with respect to mediation in India.

 Due to the extremely slow judicial process, there has been a large emphasis on alternate dispute resolution mechanisms in India.
 While the Arbitration and Conciliation Act of 1996 is a fairly standard Western approach towards ADR, the Lok Adalat system constituted under the National Legal Services Authority Act, 1987 is a uniquely Indian approach.

 A study on commercial dispute resolution in south India has been done by a think tank organization based in Kochi, Centre for Public Policy Research.
 The study reveals that the Court-annexed Mediation Centre in Bangalore has a success rate of 64%, while its counterpart in Kerala has an average success rate of 27.7%.
-Furthermore, amongst the three southern states (Karnataka, Tamil Nadu, and Kerala), Tamil Nadu is said to have the highest adoption of dispute resolution, Kerala the least.
+Furthermore, amongst the three southern states (Karnataka, Tamil Nadu, and Kerala), Tamil Nadu is said to have the highest adoption of dispute resolution, and Kerala the least.

 Arbitration and Conciliation Act, 1996

-An Act to consolidate and amend the law relating to domestic arbitration, international commercial arbitration and enforcement of foreign arbitral awards as also to define the law relating to conciliation and for matters connected therewith or incidental thereto.
+An Act to consolidate and amend the law relating to domestic arbitration, international commercial arbitration, and enforcement of foreign arbitral awards as also to define the law relating to conciliation and for matters connected therewith or incidental thereto.